rfennell/AzurePipelines/Extensions/YamlGenerator/readme.md

 #### Optional Advanced Parameters
 - FilePrefix - The output filename prefix, if not set the extension ID will be used from the vss-extension.json file
+- CopyReadme - If true will also copy the readme.md for the extension with the same file prefix as the YAML

 ## Releases